-My family is cursed by the most unusual of generational curses, it seems a bit harmless but it really is lots more sinister that it seems on the surface of things.
+My family is cursed by the most unusual curse, it seems a bit harmless but it really is lots more sinister that it seems on the surface of things.

 “I want my life to be boring; I want my life to get into a rut.”
 I told my dad when I moved from Israel to Vancouver.
 All this traveling around the world, learning new languages and discovering new cultures seems all interesting and glamorous; few people realize the toll it takes on your emotions and psyche.
 I swore off adventures.
 I swore off interesting.
 I wanted dull, I wanted gray, I wanted ordinary.
 I wanted average.
 I am going to become the most boring person on earth.
 I am gonna buy a boring house with a boring backyard.
 I am gonna buy the most boring family sedan for a car and I am gonna get a boring job.
 Preferably in an office where I just push paper around aimlessly.
 Even my food will be boring, I will eat boring meat and potato dishes.
 No interesting people allowed into my life.
 If you are the least bit interesting then please don’t talk to me.
 If there is a small smudge of excitement happening somewhere then please be sure to exclude me from it.
 That was my objective on September of 2000.
 I set out on my mission by striking bravely at the source.
 I am going to break the family curse.
 I am going to take the radical step of buying a house and actually live in it.
 I am not gonna just live in it I am gonna fully dwell in it.
 I will hang pictures on the wall and I am gonna plant flowers in the front yard and I am gonna get me some of those boring lawn chairs for the backyard.
 I know this doesn’t seem like such a radical concept but for a woman possessed by the gypsy spirit, it was destiny defying step.
 Dare I break the family curse?
 Dare I change my destiny in such a defiant manner?
 Will the cosmic joker leave me alone?
 Or will he punish me in retaliation?